CougHifi/FitbitApplication/Fitbit information.md

 # FitbitApplication
 Just a basic fitbit application that modifies data that is stored in csv files.
-The user can manually modify the fitbit data itself.
+That the user can manually modify the fitbit data itself through the program.